almostearthling/when-command-docs/manpage.rst

 ==========

-The applet will show up in the indicator tray at startup, which would normally occur at login if the user chose to add **When** to the startup applications, which is the default behavior when using the suggested installation procedure.
+The applet will show up in the indicator tray at startup, which would normally occur at login if the user chose to add **When** to the startup applications.
 It will read its configuration and start the scheduler in an unattended fashion.
 Whenever one of the user defined conditions is met, the associated tasks are executed.
 A small alarm clock icon will display in the indicator